I recently decided to start blogging, so I built my own platform and thought it’d be nice to share how I made it.

 The stack behind this site includes:

 It’s a Next.js (App Router) app with Chakra UI as the main UI library.
-I chose Chakra over newer options like shadcn/ui because its theming system is mature and fits this use case better, I need something quick and fast out of the box, with different themes that I can switch simply in a few lines of code.
-Chakra v3 has very good support for this, it also has a very competent set of components I can use.
-I still use shadcn though, it's just that for this project, a ready-to-use library should be better.
+Though my usual tech stack is BaseUI + shadcn, this project uses Chakra because I have a very specific need for the theming system, and tuning one for my shadcn primitives is a lot more complicated.
+Chakra UI's theming system is way more mature and fits this use case better.
+I need something quick and fast out of the box, with different themes that I can switch simply in a few lines of code.
+Chakra v3 has very decent support for this, it also has a very competent set of components I can use.

 Authorization